takumib/cpsc210-labs/README.md

 * raytracer related functions and object oriented programming in C++

-Finally, as with most things, some of the labs we'll be doing over the course of the semester will require a certain level of knowledge and patience to understand and complete.
+Finally, as with most things, some of the labs we'll be doing throughout the semester will require a certain level of knowledge and patience to understand and complete.
 Therefore, please make an effort to attend the lecture portion of the course to ensure that you are on track for each week's lab.
 It hurts both your classmates